xarray-contrib/xarray-indexes/docs/earth/forecast.md

 `ForecastIndex` encapsulates this logic and,

 1. Demonstrates how fairly complex indexing patterns can be abstracted away with a custom Index, and
-1. Again illustrates the value of a custom Index in persisting "state" or extra metadata (here the type of model used).
+1. Again illustrates the value of a custom Index in persisting "state" or extra metadata (here the type of model used "HRRR").

 ## Example